Academic Regulations

 • Parental leave by either parent at the time of pregnancy, birth or adoption, and/or to provide full-time care during the child’s first year.
 Parental leave must be completed within 12 months of the date of birth or custody.
 Where both parents are graduate students taking leave, the combined total number of sessions may not exceed four.
 Learn about the School of Graduate Studies (SGS) Parental Grant program.

-Once on leave, students will neither be registered nor will they be required to pay fees for this period.
-Since students are not considered as registered students of the University while on a Leave of Absence, students on leave will not be eligible to receive University of Toronto financial assistance.
+Students on an approved leave of absence are not required to pay fees for the period in which they are away.
+Since students on leave are not considered registered students of the University, they are not eligible to receive University of Toronto financial assistance.
 In the case of other graduate student awards, the regulations of the particular granting agency apply.

-Students may request for a leave of absence by completing the Leave of Absence Form (PDF) and submitting it to the Faculty at inquire.ischool@utoronto.ca.
+Students may request a leave of absence by completing the Leave of Absence Form (PDF) and submitting it to the Faculty at inquire.ischool@utoronto.ca.
 The form is then sent to the School of Graduate Studies (SGS) for processing.
-For any student considering take some time away from their degree program, they should make an appointment with their advisor to discuss available options.
-Students can contact their academic advisors at inquire.ischool@utoronto.ca.
+Any student considering taking some time away from their degree program is strongly encouraged to book an advising appointment with their academic advisor to discuss all available options before making a final decision.

-If students require more time away (i.e. more than 3 terms of leave), then students have to make an additional Leave of Absence request.
-This additional leave of absence request will be subject to review and approval by the School of Graduate Studies (SGS).
+An approved leave of absence will pause a student’s academic progress and time allowed to complete degree requirements.
+The termination date of the degree program will be extended by the duration of the leave taken.
+Students may request up to three terms (one academic year) per leave request.
+If students require additional time away (i.e., more than 3 terms of leave) they must submit an additional leave request.
+This additional request will be subject to review and approval by the School of Graduate Studies (SGS).
 Please review the School of Graduate Studies’ (SGS) policy on Leave of Absence carefully.
 Except for parental leave or in exceptional circumstances, it is not expected that a student will be granted more than one leave under the terms of this policy.

 Temporary Stop-Outs

-If students wish to be away from the Faculty for reasons outside of the scope of a Leave of Absence (above), they may request to temporarily stop-out and re-register within 12 months without re-applying to the program.
-This does require the approval of the Faculty.
+Master’s students who wish to be away from the Faculty for reasons outside of the scope of a Leave of Absence (above) may request to temporarily stop-out and re-register within 12 months without re-applying to the program.
+Temporary stop-outs require the approval of the Faculty.
 Unlike a leave of absence, the stop-out period is included in the time period for completion of your degree.

-To request for a temporarily stop-out from your program, complete the Program Temporary Stop-Out Form (PDF) and submit it to the Student Services team at inquire.ischool@utoronto.ca for consideration.
+To request a temporary stop-out from your program, complete the Program Temporary Stop-Out Form (PDF) and submit it for consideration to the Student Services team at inquire.ischool@utoronto.ca.

 Withdrawals

 Due to various personal circumstances, students may wish to fully withdraw from their program of study.
-In that case, the student will complete the Program Withdrawal Form (PDF) and submit it to the Faculty at inquire.ischool@utoronto.ca.
-For any student considering a program withdrawal, they should make an appointment with their advisor to discuss available options.
-Students can contact their academic advisors at inquire.ischool@utoronto.ca.
+In that case, the student must complete the Program Withdrawal Form (PDF) and submit it to the Faculty at inquire.ischool@utoronto.ca.
+Any student considering taking some time away from their degree program is strongly encouraged to book an advising appointment with their academic advisor to discuss all available options before making a final decision

-Students with key fobs or lockers must return their fobs and clear their belongings from their lockers.
+Students who withdraw from the program must return their fobs and clear their belongings from their lockers.

 Withdrawn students must re-apply for admission, and will be in competition with other applicants.

-Depending upon when you withdraw, you may receive a fees rebate.
+Depending on when you withdraw, you may receive a fee rebate.
 A refund schedule is available at Student Accounts.
 You may be required to refund all or a portion of your funding and/or awards to the University.
-Contact your graduate unit with any funding-related questions and the Graduate Awards Office at the School of Graduate Studies (SGS) with any awards-related questions.
+Contact the Faculty with any funding-related questions and the Graduate Awards Office at the School of Graduate Studies (SGS) with any awards-related questions.

 Performance, Appeals, and Sanctions